On the Road Again (Canned Heat song)

-"On the Road Again" is a song recorded by the American blues-rock group Canned Heat in 1967.
-A driving blues-rock boogie, it was adapted from earlier blues songs and includes mid-1960s psychedelic rock elements.
-Unlike most of Canned Heat's songs from the period which were sung by Bob Hite, second guitarist and harmonica player Alan Wilson provides the distinctive falsetto vocal.
-"On the Road Again" first appeared on their second album, Boogie with Canned Heat, in January 1968; when an edited version was released as a single in April 1968, "On the Road Again" became Canned Heat's first record chart hit and one of their best-known songs.
+"On the Road Again" is a song recorded by the American blues rock group Canned Heat in 1967.
+A driving blues rock boogie, it was adapted from earlier blues songs and includes mid-1960s psychedelic rock elements.
+Unlike most of Canned Heat's songs from the period which were sung by Bob Hite, second guitarist and harmonica player Alan Wilson provides the distinctive high-pitched vocal, sometimes described as a falsetto.

+"On the Road Again" first appeared on their second album, Boogie with Canned Heat, in January 1968.
+An edited version was released as a single in April 1968 on the Liberty label and became Canned Heat's first record chart hit and one of their best-known songs.